edesweb/mirouter/README.md

-# mirouter
+# MiRouter
-MiRouter routes HTTP requests byt config files to php, nodejs, python or anything
+MiRouter routes HTTP requests to php, nodejs, python or anything

 With MiRouter can serve as an API gateway or to serve pages dinamically.

 Mirouter is 99% configurable.

+### How it works?

 When instantiated required an array with the main config.